AndreeaCreita/CinemaProjecto/README.md

 Display a list of cinemas with basic details (name, location). <br>
 Allow users to click on a cinema to view all movies available. <br>
 Show movie information (title, description, genre) for each movie.
-3. User Interaction: <br>
-Users can click on a movie to view more details.

 ### Cinema and Movie Selection